 Did I tell you already that I love food?
-This blog started as an add-on to a gourmet website I owned (sold it in 2020), sharing recipes with the products we sold, but I wanted it to grow into more than that.
+This blog started as an add-on to a gourmet food website I owned (and sold it in 2020), sharing recipes with the products we sold, but I wanted it to grow into more than that.

 I hope to inspire you to create wonderful meals, that you can share with friends and family.
-I don’t think we all have to make our own pasta, bake our daily bread nor do we have to grow our own vegetables.
-It wouldn’t hurt to try, once in a while, you may just like it.
-If not, there are enough alternatives you can by in your local grocery store, that won’t compromise your cooking endeavors.
+I don’t think we all have to make our own pasta, bake our daily bread nor do we have to grow our own fruit and vegetables.
+You’re not going to be a lesser cook if you buy all your ingredients; there are enough alternatives you can by in your local grocery store, that won’t compromise your cooking endeavors.